aminoacid-01/beat-boxd/README.md

 - #411f2a
 - #de643b

-I used Coolors to help me workshop the overall colour scheme of BeatBoxed.
-After many iterations and testing the colours out in [Realtime Colors](https://www.realtimecolors.com/?colors=1f0a1c-dbf1fa-7f4b91-411f2a-de643b&fonts=Monoton-Truculenta), I eventually settled on the current colour scheme.
+Coolors was used to help workshop the overall colour scheme of BeatBoxed.
+After many iterations and testing the colours out in [Realtime Colors](https://www.realtimecolors.com/?colors=1f0a1c-dbf1fa-7f4b91-411f2a-de643b&fonts=Monoton-Truculenta), the current colour scheme is the one that was used for BeatBoxd.

 ![rt_colors](docs/design/rt_colors.png)
 ![coolors](docs/design/beatboxd_coolors.png)